hugoducom/hugoducom/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Hugo and I am passionate about my job in cybersecurity.
+My name is Hugo and I am passionate about my job in cybersecurity and new techs in general 🔒